Accurate Real-Time Monitoring Speeds up Air Quality Response Time for Australian Agency

 Sydney is Australia’s largest city, home to the Opera House and Harbour Bridge and 20% of the Australian population.
 The overall health of the environment is the responsibility of the New South Wales Office of Environment and Heritage (OEH), a division of the Government of New South Wales.

 OEH runs a network of more than 50 air quality monitoring stations across Sydney and New South Wales.
 These monitoring stations collect data for six routine parameters: carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3), sulfur dioxide (SO2), and two particulate fractions (PM10 and PM2.5).
 OEH is accredited by the National Association of Testing Authorities (NATA) for the operation and maintenance of air quality instrumentation.
 NATA is a member of the International Laboratory Accreditation Cooperation (ILAC).

 Air pollution in Australia comes from various sources including vehicle emissions, burning fossil fuel for power generation, and large anomalous events such as bushfires.
 Poor air quality causes more deaths in Australia than the annual national road toll.
 The economic costs of these premature deaths and the chronic health effects of indoor and outdoor air pollution combined may be as high as AUD 20 billion per year.
 So monitoring is critical to understanding and reducing air pollution.

 OEH typically collects air quality data with expensive, conventional stations the size of a large caravan.
 Due to high costs and limited sampling sites, this approach can underestimate real-life exposure rates.
-Also these air monitoring activities are often to slow to respond to short term events such as traffic events, industrial incidents or wildfires.
+Also, these air monitoring activities are often too slow to respond to short-term events such as traffic events, industrial incidents, or wildfires.
 This further limits information on air pollution.

 If you’d like to know more about this case study, or to discuss your air monitoring requirements, please get in touch.